zendframework/zf3-web/data/posts/2017-04-18-caching-middleware.md

 }
 ```
 Following the folder structure of Expressive, we can store this configuration in
-a simple PHP file in the config/autoload directory.
+a simple PHP file in the `config/autoload` directory.
 For instance, we can store
-it in config/autoload/cache.local.php file, as follow:
+it in `config/autoload/cache.local.php` file, as follows:

 ```php
 return [